mco-gh/gcslock/README.md

 be the desired behavior, but for most applications this is a serious problem.
 There are two ways around this issue:
-  * Implement a lock watcher which periodically checks the lock age and deletes any lockfile older than a configurable threshold.
+  * Implement a lock watcher which periodically checks the lock age and deletes any lock object older than a configurable threshold.
 Unfortunately, now you have a new problem: what happens if the lock watcher dies?
-  * Ideally the underlying storage mechanism would provide a way to automatically delete any lockfile older than a configurable interval. **Good news**: Google Cloud Storage implements just such a feature called [Life Cycle Management](https://cloud.google.com/storage/docs/lifecycle).
+  * Ideally the underlying storage mechanism would provide a way to automatically delete any lock object older than a configurable interval. **Good news**: Google Cloud Storage implements just such a feature called [Life Cycle Management](https://cloud.google.com/storage/docs/lifecycle).
 **Bad news**: The time unit, and minimum specifiable life span, is one day,